jundalisay/sp/content/en/superphysics/principles/chapter-10.md

 Hindus | Nirguna Brahma | Saguna Brahma
 Buddhists | Sunya | Brahma
 Taoism | Tao | tao
+Essassani | The One | All There Is

 Notice how our classification is existence-based, being divided into: